jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 ---

-mind, they have no independent existence or significance; they are only products, combinations of the fundamental conceptions, octave, fifth, third.
+mind, they have no independent existence or significance; they are only = products, combinations of the fundamental conceptions, octave, fifth, third.
 It must be confessed that even this was not absolutely new ; mathematicians had known for centuries that all possible musical intervals could be expressed as products and powers of the numbers 2, 3, 5.
-The ancient theory recog- nized only two fundamental intervals : the octave and the fifth.
+The ancient theory recog- nized only two fundamental intervals: the octave and the fifth.
 All other intervals it derived from these.
 Thus, the second (c-d) was the second fifth (c-g-d) reduced to the lower octave; the third was a lower octave of the fourth fifth (c-g-d-a-e), etc. Since Fogliani and Zarlino established the consonance of the third, that interval has been taken into account in all occidental music.
-The major seventh (c-b), for example, is defined* as the third of the fifth (c-g-b) ; the augmented fourth (c-f jf ) as the third of the second fifth (e-g-d-fjj); the augmented fifth (c-gjf) as the third of the third, etc. But it was Hauptmann through whom the recognition of these facts passed into the text-books on harmony.
+The major seventh (c-b), for example, is defined as the third of the fifth (c-g-b); the augmented fourth (c-f♯) as the third of the second fifth (e-g-d-f♯); the augmented fifth (c-g♯) as the third of the third, etc. But it was Hauptmann through whom the recognition of these facts passed into the text-books on harmony.

 It was Hauptmann who invented a notation (letters, not notes), by means of which he could distinguish tones related by fifths from those related by thirds.
-In this notation, two tones of the same name, but differing by the so-called " Didymic," or " syntonic comma," were indicated, the one by a capital and the other by a lower-case letter.
-As above mentioned, Didymus had a tetrachord, j6 \q *6 ' in which there were two kinds of whole-tones, one having the ratio 10 : 9, and the other 9 : 8.
-The difference of the two ratios (-1/ : |) is the " Didymic comma," 80 : 81.
+In this notation, two tones of the same name, but differing by the so-called “Didymic,” or “syntonic comma,” were indicated, the one by a capital and the other by a lower-case letter.
+As above mentioned, Didymus had a tetrachord,         in which there were two kinds of whole-tones, one having the ratio 10:9, and the other 9:8.
+The difference of the two ratios (10/9:9/8) is the “Didymic comma,” 80:81.

-In our major scale, the whole tone c-d has the ratio 8 : 9, (d is the second fifth of c, i. e., (f )2 = J, reduced to the lower octave, f ), and the whole tone d-e has the ratio of 9 : 10, (e is the third of c ; i. e., J, and d : e = f : f = f £ = ^.
-This third e (f ) differs from the e which is a lower octave of the fourth fifth by 80 : 81.
-For the fourth fifth (c-g-d-a-e) = (f)4 — fj; reduced to the lower octave, f J. The true third, f = ff.
-Ratio of the two thirds, 80 : 81.
-Hauptmann uses a capital C for the note which was his original starting point ; the true third he indicates with a small e, and uses a capital E for the tone produced from the series of fifths.
-Everywhere in his notation capital letters indicate a series of fifths ; intervals represented
+In our major scale, the whole tone c-d has the ratio 8:9, (d is the second fifth of c, _i. e._, (3/2)^2=9/4, reduced to the lower octave, 9/8), and the whole tone d-e has the ratio of 9:10, (e is the third of c; _i. e._, 5/4, and d:e=9/8:5/4=40/36 =10/9.
+This third e (5/4) differs from the e which is a lower octave of the fourth fifth by 80:81.
+For the fourth fifth (c-g-d-a-e)=(3/2)4=81/16;
+reduced to the lower octave, 81/64.
+The true third, 5/4=80/64.
+Ratio of the two thirds, 80:81.
+Hauptmann uses a capital C for the note which was his original starting point; the true third he indicates with a small e, and uses a capital E for the tone produced from the series of fifths.
+Everywhere in his notation capital letters indicate a series of fifths; intervals represented

 ---